 Course Length: 5 days

-None required - The M-1/R-1 Composite Structures: Fabrication and Damage Repair course is suggested for in-depth subject knowledge if necessary.
+None required - The M-1/R-1 Advanced Composite Structures: Fabrication and Damage Repair course is suggested for in-depth subject knowledge if necessary.

 This 5-day course is prerequisite for the R-15 Advanced Windblade Repair course and is designed for both factory and field technicians, inspectors, and supervisors responsible for performing structural repairs to composite wind blades.